kevingao26/Binder-Logs/README.md

 The folder `raw_data` contains all the individually collected data before they were combined through a python script.

-## Part 5: Model Initiation
+## Part 5: Data Sorting II & Model Initiation
  - `pentagon_EDA.ipynb` -> analysis & visualizations for the final dataset, `q_df.txt`.
-Converts `dependency_table.hdf5` into a final `dependency_table_final.txt` that factors in package dependencies.
+Converts `dependency_table.hdf5` into a final `dependency_table_final.txt` that factors in package dependencies, and converts `q_df.txt` to a final `pentagon_df.txt`.
+Also creates a simple LANDLORD model that compares size / time: MODEL_naive_similarity: Similar to the LANDLORD model.
+Uses a parameter α as a threshold between image similarities (calculated by the cosine similarity between pandas columns) and groups recipes/images into sets for some graphs and results.

+## Part 6: The Models
+ - `Model Workspace.ipynb` - sandbox for writing model scripts.

 The Models:
- - MODEL_naive_similarity: Similar to the LANDLORD model.
-Uses a parameter α as a threshold between image similarities (calculated by the cosine similarity between pandas columns) and groups recipes/images into sets for some graphs and results.
+ - Naive Model w/ no caching - ...
+ - Least Recently Used (LRU) - ...
+ - Base LANDLORD - ...
+ - LANDLORD++ - ...